Warmer months tend to bring about more flying insects, such as wasps, hornets and bees.

 Most of the wasps we see in the UK are social wasps.
 The two types of wasp most likely to make themselves known at your picnic are the common wasp (Vespula vulgaris), or the slightly worse-tempered German wasp (Vespula germanica).

-Distressed or dying wasps release alarm pheromones to warn and a call other wasps.
+Distressed or dying wasps release alarm pheromones to warn and call other wasps.
 To stop a wasp bugging you, trap it under a glass and release it when you leave.

 Top tip: If your pet food regularly attracts pests, it’s worth considering getting an automatic feeder.
 Some will seal when your pet leaves, keeping away pests, while also keeping wet food fresh.